Deanna Stellato-Dudek

-Deanna Stellato-Dudek (born June 22, 1983) is an American-Canadian pair skater who currently competes with Maxime Deschamps for Canada.
-With Deschamps, she is the 2024 World champion, the 2024 Four Continents champion, the 2023–24 Grand Prix Final bronze medalist, a six-time ISU Grand Prix medalist, a three-time ISU Challenger Series gold medalist, and a three-time Canadian national champion (2023–25).
+Deanna Stellato-Dudek (born June 22, 1983) is an American-Canadian pair skater who currently competes with Danylo Siianytsia for the United States.
+With former skating partner Maxime Deschamps, she is the 2024 World champion, the 2024 Four Continents champion, the 2023–24 Grand Prix Final bronze medalist, an eight-time ISU Grand Prix medalist, a three-time ISU Challenger Series gold medalist, and a three-time Canadian national champion (2023–25).
 She is the oldest female figure skater to win a World title in any discipline.

 She and Deschamps are also the first pair team to perform an assisted backflip in an ISU competition.

-Competing for the United States with her former skating partner, Nathan Bartholomay, she is the 2018 Ondrej Nepela Trophy silver medalist, the 2018 Nebelhorn Trophy bronze medalist, the 2018 Golden Spin of Zagreb bronze medalist, and a two-time U.S. national bronze medalist (2018, 2019).
+Competing for the United States with her former skating partner, Nathan Bartholomay, she is a three-time Challenger Series medalist and a two-time U.S. national bronze medalist (2018, 2019).

 Stellato-Dudek originally competed in single skating, winning silver at the 2000 World Junior Championships and gold at the 1999–00 Junior Grand Prix Final.
 She won one senior international medal, a silver at the 2000 Karl Schäfer Memorial, prior to her initial retirement from competitive skating in 2001.

 Personal life

-Stellato-Dudek was born June 22, 1983, in Park Ridge, Illinois.
+Stellato-Dudek was born 22 June 1983, in Park Ridge, Illinois.
+She is of Italian descent.
+She married a consultant, Michael Dudek, in 2013.
+In an interview with the New York Times in February of 2026, she indicated that she had "sacrificed a relationship" as a result of her pursuit of her pairs skating comeback, but declined to discuss this further.

 She is a licensed aesthetician and permanent cosmetic professional.
 She has worked as the director of aesthetics at the Geldner Center in Chicago.
-She married a consultant, Michael Dudek, in 2013.

-Stellato-Dudek was granted Canadian citizenship on December 11, 2024.
+Stellato-Dudek was granted Canadian citizenship on 11 December 2024.